 Salisbury, MD 21801

-In the 2020 fall semester, print items will not be available for students to borrow at the Library Service Desk.
+In the 2021 spring semester, print items are not available for students to borrow at the Library Service Desk.
 Digital copies of the most frequently used course reserve materials will be available to "check out" online through the library's Course Reserve page.
 We encourage faculty to move course materials online to your MyClasses pages.
 Library staff may be able to assist you in scanning a limited amount of material to make available online for your students.
 If students need access to only a few chapters of a book on course reserve, please complete this Google form to tell us the chapters you need scanned.
 If your students will be required to use an entire book on course reserve, please contact one of us listed below, and we can discuss additional options for making this available online.

 In the event that you find a book in JSTOR that looks like we have access, but when you actually click on the JSTOR link it says we don't, do not despair!
 In most cases, those books can be purchased quickly.

 Email Martha Zimmerman with a screenshot of the book you want to access.